-- 240. General government units were exhaustively covered by the investment survey, and provided information on transactions related to tangible fixed assets according to the asset structure as described above. - 241.
-Public companies which do not perform market activity were transferred to this sector with all their investments. - 242.
-Non-profit institutions, which are mainly financed and controlled by government, were placed in the General government sector as well.
+243. General government units are exhaustively covered by the investment module on government institutions of Structural Business Survey, providing information on transactions related to tangible fixed assets according to the asset structure as described above.

+244. Public companies which dominant non-market production are classified to this sector with all their investments.

+245. Non-profit institutions, which are mainly financed and controlled by government, were placed in the General government sector as well.

+Table 5.42 GFCF (tangible fixed assets) of the general government

-Categories 2002 (million HUF) General government entities 643 106 Non-profit institutions belonging to general government 15 413 Public corporations classified to general government 156 472 Total GFCF (tangible fixed assets) of 814 991
+IVIIIIO Categories 2002 General government entities 643 106 Non-profit institutions belonging to general government 15 413 Public corporations classified to general government 156 472 Total GFCF (tangible fixed assets) of general government 814 991

-Table 5.34 GFCF (tangible fixed assets) of the general government

-- 243. Privatisation of local government dwellings was not considered in the framework of value adjustments of other existing assets involved in the transactions of the period, but was estimated separately, based on information from a special survey of local government units.
-The book-keeping values of the dwellings sales reported by local governments in investment questionnaires were replaced with figures calculated on the basis of natural and value data of questionnaires on local governments.
-Data of the investment survey are presented at historical prices, furthermore, cover the value of transactions just in part.
-For that reason these data are replaced by the value data of quantityprice in the estimation procedure, to calculate an accurate value for local government dwellings privatized a year.
-All privatized dwellings were transferred to the Households sector. - 244.
-Public investments in roads are all allocated to industry 75 (NACE), even though reporting units are classified to other industries.
-The same procedure is carried out in the case of road renovations, and constructions of dams and dikes. - 245.
-Military assets of military units which could be used solely for destructive purposes (e.g. missiles, rockets, bombs), and the related transport equipment (e.g. aircrafts, tanks, rocket carriers, missile sites) do not constitute part of GFCF.
+246. Public investments in roads are all allocated to industry 75 (NACE), even though reporting units are classified to other industries.
+The same procedure is carried out in the case of road renovations, and constructions of dams and dikes.

+247. Military assets of military units which could be used solely for destructive purposes (e.g. missiles, rockets, bombs), and the related transport equipment (e.g. aircrafts, tanks, rocket carriers, missile sites) do not constitute part of GFCF.